leeandher/programming-notes/react/2 - Component Basics.md

 ```

 ### Crossing Components
-Components look lik self-closing HTML tags because they can be used as such.
+Components look like self-closing HTML tags because they can be used as such.
 They are compatible in JSX which allows you to create components which create instances of other components.
 Take this for example:
 ```javascript
 class Navbar extends React.Component {
   render {